Review of Anne Applebaum’s “Red Famine: Stalin’s War on Ukraine”Books

 Red Famine begins with a brief historical background, then has two to three chapters on each of the book’s main topics: the Civil War in Ukraine (1918-1921), the NEP in Ukraine (1921-1929), collectivization in Ukraine (1930-1931), events in 1932 that she considers the “preparation” of the famine including grain procurements, the “blacklisting” of villages and farms, restrictions on peasant movement, suppression of Ukrainian culture, the famine itself and its aftermath, the Soviet “cover-up” of the famine and later writings on it.

 This outline makes the book appear coherent and comprehensive.
 Yet every section has important omissions, errors and distortions.
-For example, she defines the Ukrainian word Holodomor, “a term derived from the Ukrainian words for hunger-holod-and extermination-mor.” (xxvi) But “mor” in Ukrainian means “plague”; the word for “extermination” is vynyshchennia [винищення].2 She begins her book on the “Holodomor” by mis-translating that term, attributing to it an intentionalist meaning it does not have.
+For example, she defines the Ukrainian word Holodomor, “a term derived from the Ukrainian words for hunger-holod-and extermination-mor.” (xxvi) According to multiple dictionaries, “mor” in Ukrainian means “plague, pestilence.”
+The verb form of this word, “moriti,” can mean extermination, for example of rats or flies, and it can also mean “to starve” or “to exhaust.”
+But as it is written, “Holodomor” means something like “famine-plague” or “severe famine” rather than “extermination by famine.”2

 Applebaum portrays Ukrainians as unique and different from Russians, in line with Ukrainian nationalist arguments.
 She writes that Ukraine was the Soviet republic with “the most numerous peasantry” (102-103).
 Yet the Russian Republic had more than triple the rural population of Ukraine and was slightly more rural.3 She also brings up the old nationalist theme (33) that Russian peasants were “communal” while Ukrainian peasants were “individual farmers” who “owned” their land, horses, and livestock.
 The literature shows, however, that virtually all Russian and Ukrainian peasants held land in strips scattered across the village fields, planted their strips in the spring crop fields in spring, in the winter crop fields in fall, harvested the fields together, and grazed their livestock together on the fallow field.4 This pattern persisted in the Soviet period, and Applebaum’s main source noted this, but she did not mention it.5 Many “communal” peasants owned, rented, bought and sold land during the 19th century, rarely or never repartitioned their lands, and all of them owned their livestock and equipment, unless they were poor.6 “Individual” tenure was less widespread than she claimed in Ukraine and led to extreme inequality and “an army of dwarf-holders and landless peasants.”7